matthewfcarlson/matthewfcarlson.github.io/content/blog/webdev/vuex-sync-part-1.md

 2. Connect the websocket's defined events to the plugin and some admin things
 3. Setup reconnect events to request a sync

-The plugin itself also implements something akin to netcode, where it has rollback code and replay, which I think is awesome.
+The plugin itself also implements something akin to rollback netcode.

 #### Step 1-2: Creating the websocket